elaraproject/elara-handbook/book/ecosystem/covenant.md

 ### Article 1

-The executive power of the community shall be vested in a Steward of Project Elära, who shall be an elected leader and the head of the community.

-The Steward shall be freely elected by the members of the community, and shall lead in accordance and with the guidance of the community.
+The executive power of the Varyë shall be vested in a Steward of Project Elära, who shall be the head of the community, and shall lead in accordance and with the guidance of the community.

 ### Article 2